isotopp/isotopp.github.io/content/posts/2019-09-27-mysql-does-disk-io.md

 by simply going through the WAL front to back, and recreate the page that should have been written.
-MySQL could do the same and get rid of the doublewrite buffer writes, but it does not play well with the concept of the MySQL Redo Log being a ring buffer.
+MySQL could do the same and get rid of the doublewrite buffer writes, but it does not play well with the concept of the MySQL Redo-Log being a ring buffer.

 MyRocks, and all other variants of [LSM](https://en.wikipedia.org/wiki/Log-structured_merge-tree),